-- Pre-learning children have extra support before new concepts are introduced in class. - Precision monitoring- children are given words that they are struggling to read/write in grids and timed each day to try to improve on the time taken to read/write a given number of words.
-This usually focuses on high frequency words and common exception words - We run intervention groups for children with comprehension difficulties.
-This will include materials such as New Reading and Thinking.
+- Pre-learning children have extra support before new concepts are introduced in class. - Precision monitoring children are given words that they are struggling to read/write in grids and timed each day to try to improve on the time taken to read/write a given number of words.
+This usually focuses on high frequency words and common exception words. - We run intervention groups for children with comprehension difficulties.